Xcraft-Inc/xcraft.ch/content/xcraft/infrastructure/routing.md

 The lines can be used for special links like B and C for example.
-As you can see in the diagram, C knows B and can sends events via a line, and this line is not visible for P1, P2, P3 and P4 The next diagram shows only one line with more details.
+As you can see in the diagram, C knows B and can sends events via a line, and this line is not visible for P1, P2, P3 and P4.

+The next diagram shows only one line with more details:

 ![infrastructure.multicast.6](/img/infrastructure.multicast.6.png)